chocolatey/choco-wiki/PackageTriageProcess.md

 When it comes to community packages, we really want folks who are using the software to be package maintainers versus folks who may not be using the software.
 So when you are asking for other folks to add packages, please consider that it may be better for you to keep the package up to date than someone else who may not be invested in ensuring it stays updated.

+We now have an RFP/RFM (request for package/request for maintainership, respectively) process at [Chocolatey Package Requests (https://github.com/chocolatey/chocolatey-package-requests)](https://github.com/chocolatey/chocolatey-package-requests).

 ### Package is Broken?
 ![red ball failing testing verification](https://cloud.githubusercontent.com/assets/63502/12519534/1728a086-c105-11e5-9af7-96b188114ae7.png)